DoTheEvo/selfhosted-apps-docker/nextcloud/readme.md

 Official examples [here](https://github.com/nextcloud/docker/tree/master/.examples/docker-compose)

-Four containers to spin up
+Five containers to spin up

-* **nextcloud-app** - nextcloud backend app that stores the files and facilitate the sync
+* **nextcloud-app** - nextcloud backend app that stores the files and facilitate the sync and runs the apps
 * **nextcloud-db** - mariadb database where files-metadata and users-metadata are stored
 * **nextcloud-web** - nginx web server setup to provide fastCGI PHP-FPM
 * **nextcloud-redis** - in memory file caching